 Ian Logan has published K charts based on full sequence mtDNA tests.
 These differ from the above versions, apparently partly because no sequences were from the British Isles.
 Ian Logan's K Charts

-Other charts and references will be added later.
+Other charts and references may be added later.

 The paper by Dr. Doron Behar on Ashkenazi Jewish mtDNA contains much information on haplogroup K, including the most detailed chart yet on K. See: Doron Behar paper on Ashkenazi mtDNA K Members Genetic Distance Tables